gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Previously, a Maven POM with an `exclusion` missing either the `groupId` or the `artifactId` was ignored by Gradle.
 This is no longer the case and thus may cause modules to be excluded from a dependency graph that were previously included.

+### Changes to the Gradle Kotlin DSL

+The Kotlin DSL now respects the JSR-305 package annotations.
+As a result, annotated Java elements whose types were previously seen as Kotlin platform types, thus non-nullable, will now be seen as effectively either non-nullable or nullable types depending on the JSR-305 annotations.
+This change could cause script compilation errors.

+See the [release notes](https://github.com/gradle/kotlin-dsl/releases/tag/v0.17.4) for more information.

 ## External contributions